|Fees||Look up fees|

 On successful completion of this subject, students should be able to:

-- demonstrate a general knowledge of the principal figures and significant events in German history for the period 1933-1945;
+- demonstrate a general knowledge of the principal figures and significant events in the history of fascism and Nazism for the period 1933-1945;

-- gain an understanding of the specific historical context in which National Socialism emerged and the chief causes of Hitler's rise to power, the ideology and aims of National Socialism, and the racial policies and genocidal consequences of Nazi rule;
+- gain an understanding of the specific historical context in which fascism and National Socialism emerged and the chief causes of the fascists rise to power, the nature of Hitler's rule

-- demonstrate familiarity with the major historiographical debates concerning Nazism and an awareness of the variety of interpretive perspectives and categories of understanding that historians have developed in their search for an explanation of Hitler and the Third Reich;
+- demonstrate familiarity with the major historiographical debates concerning history of Nazism and fascism and an awareness of the variety of interpretive perspectives and categories of understanding that historians have developed in their search for an explanation of these phenomena;

 - demonstrate research skills using printed and electronic sources in preparation of a substantial research essay; and